niftylettuce/niftylettuce.github.com/contents/posts/google-free-android-setup/index.md

 * [Lawnchair](https://f-droid.org/en/packages/ch.deletescape.lawnchair.plah/) for a better launcher with customizability (an alternative to Android's stock launcher)
 * [Open Camera](https://f-droid.org/en/packages/net.sourceforge.opencamera/) for taking pictures, video, and more (an alternative to Android Camera and Google's Camera)
 * [SecScanQR](https://f-droid.org/en/packages/de.t_dankworth.secscanqr/) for QR code scanning and generation (secure and private alternative)
-* [Password Store](https://f-droid.org/packages/com.zeapo.pwdstore/) for simple password management, built on top of [pass](https://www.passwordstore.org/) – you may also want to use [pass-import](https://github.com/roddhjav/pass-import) (an alternative to Google Sync)
 * [NewPipe](https://f-droid.org/en/packages/org.schabi.newpipe/) for viewing YouTube videos (an alternative to YouTube)
 * [Easer](https://f-droid.org/en/packages/ryey.easer/) for event-driven Android automation
 * [Termux](https://f-droid.org/en/packages/com.termux/) for a terminal emulator with SSH support and more
 * [Night Screen](https://f-droid.org/en/packages/info.papdt.blackblub/) for adjusting brightness and screen color to prevent eye-strain
-* [Yalp Store](https://f-droid.org/en/packages/com.github.yeriomin.yalpstore/) for downloading apps directly from Google Play Store as APK files (alternative to Google Play Store)
+* [Yalp Store](https://f-droid.org/en/packages/com.github.yeriomin.yalpstore/) for downloading apps directly from Google Play Store as APK files (alternative to Google Play Store &ndash; **you can download apps like Slack and more using this!**)
 * [Slide](https://f-droid.org/en/packages/me.ccrama.redditslide/) for browsing Reddit
 * [Omni Notes](https://f-droid.org/en/packages/it.feio.android.omninotes.foss/) for taking notes (an alternative to Google Keep)